Prevalence of Acute Undernutrition (MUAC, oedema) *

 1) This indicator relies on accurate age assessment.
 Since people often do not remember the exact dates of their children’s birth, the data collectors should never rely only on the information provided by caregivers and always verify the child’s age.
 This can be done by reviewing the child’s birth certificate or other documents; however, since many caregivers do not have such documents, it is essential that your data collectors are able to determine the child’s age by using local events calendars.
 Read FAO’s Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.

-3) Some countries (e.g. Ethiopia) use older 120/ 110mm cut off points as opposed to the WHO currently recommended 125/ 115mm.
+2) Some countries (e.g. Ethiopia) use older 120/ 110mm cut off points as opposed to the WHO currently recommended 125/ 115mm.
 If you work in a country using older standards, report the results according to the older as well as the more recent standards.
+Always record the exact circumference (in mm), not just whether it is below or above the cut off point.

 Access Additional Guidance